2 electric Kia truck models will reach dealers in 2026 [Update]

 • Both Kia truck models to arrive in 2026

 At the 2022 Kia CEO Investor Day (March 3, 2022), Kia announced it had realigned its long-term plan of expanding its EV line-up – from 11 models by 2026 to 14 models by 2027.
-It also confirmed that two of the three additional EVs on its roadmap comprise electric truck models (Kia electric pickup trucks).
+It also confirmed that two of the three additional EVs on its roadmap comprise electric truck models – “a dedicated electric pickup truck and a strategic model for emerging markets – and an entry-level BEV model.”

 Electric Kia truck confirmed

-Kia has not provided details, but the larger of the two electric trucks could be designed for the United States, the world’s biggest market for this body type.
+Kia has not provided details, but the dedicated electric truck could be designed for the United States, the world’s biggest market for this body type.
 Image: Kia Worldwide/Youtube

 Design